czakarian/QAA/README.md

-# RNA-seq Quality Assessment Assignment - Bi 623 (Summer 2021)
+# RNA-seq Quality Assessment Assignment

 ## Objectives
 The objectives of this assignment are to use existing tools for quality assessment and adapter trimming, compare the quality assessments to those from own software, and to summarize other important information about the RNA-Seq data set.